yegor256/blog/_posts/2019/oct/2019-10-29-sql-as-a-service.md

 your data, but via their [API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html).
 And you [pay](https://aws.amazon.com/s3/pricing/) for each API request, each byte hosted, and each byte transferred, instead of a monthly fee.
-Which one would you chose?
+Which one would you choose?

 Obviously, you would go with S3.
 Why?
 What is the fundamental difference between these two?
 The key difference is in their [SLAs](https://en.wikipedia.org/wiki/Service-level_agreement):